ppgcourseUB/ppgcourse2024_week1/Maximum_Likelihood.JESUS_LOZANO/Readme.md

 **Instructors**: Jesus Lozano-Fernandez & Mattia Giacomelli

-If you have any questions, contact us at jesus.lozano@ub.edu or mattia.giacomelli@bristol.ac.uk
+If you have any questions, contact us at jesus.lozano@ub.edu or mattia.giacomelli@ub.edu

 ***
 ## Context